 Production

 Chlordecone was produced and exported by Allied Chemicals in the United States, where production ceased in 1977.
 Between 1951 and 1975, approximately 1.6 million kg of chlordecone were produced in the United States (Epstein, 1978).
-Approximately 90-99 per cent of the total volume of chlordecone produced during this time was exported to Europe, Asia, Latin America, and Africa (DHHS 1985; EPA, 1978b quoted in UNEP, 2006) [(Modified from US ATSDR, 1995)] In the United States, its registration was cancelled by EPA in 1978 (Metcalf, 2002; IARC, 1979).
+Approximately 90-99 per cent of the total volume of chlordecone produced during this time was exported to Europe, Asia, Latin America, and Africa (DHHS 1985; EPA, 1978b quoted in UNEP, 2006) [(Modified from US ATSDR, 1995)] In the United States, its registration was cancelled by US EPA in 1978 (Metcalf, 2002; IARC, 1979).
 Chlordecone is listed in Annex A to the Stockholm Convention (“Elimination”), under which there are no specific exemptions for production of the chemical.

 Use

 Chlordecone was used as an insecticide on tobacco, ornamental shrubs, bananas and citrus trees and in ant and roach traps.
 Specific applications have included control of the banana root borer, application on non-fruit-bearing citrus trees to control rust mites, control of wireworms in tobacco fields, control of apple scab and powdery mildew, control of grass mole crickets, and control of slugs, snails and fire ants (NLM, 2004a; ATSDR, 1995).
-Chlordecone continued to be used in several countries after it was banned in the United States in 1978.
+Chlordecone continued to be used in several countries, including Zambia in 2014.
+Although it was banned in the United States in 1978, use was still recorded in Hawaii in the 1990s (Allen et al., 1997).
 There are no specific exemptions for use of the chemical under the Stockholm Convention.

 Approximately 55 different commercial formulations of chlordecone have been prepared since its introduction in 1958 (Epstein, 1978).
 The major formulation of chlordecone, which was used as a pesticide on food crops, was a wettable powder (50 per cent chlordecone) (Epstein 1978).
 Formulations of chlordecone commonly used in non-food products were granules and dusts containing 5 or 10 per cent active ingredient (Epstein, 1978).
 Other formulations of chlordecone contained the following percentages of active ingredient: 0.125 per cent (used in the United States in ant and roach traps), 5 per cent (exported for banana and potato dusting), 25 per cent (used in the United States in ant and roach bait), 50 per cent (used to control mole crickets in Florida), and 90 per cent (exported to Europe for conversion to kelevan for use on Colorado potato beetles in Eastern European countries) (Epstein, 1978; ATSDR, 1995).